Junior Knight: Affair with Cindy Beale

 Balfour explained that Junior enjoyed his "fiery and passionate" interactions with Cindy.
 When asked if Junior had any reservations about sleeping with his former stepmother, Balfour responded that Junior's original decision to do so was only out of resentment for George as a way to spite him, but since then Junior had developed genuine feelings for Cindy, and that Junior did not care about how it would affect his family as Junior believes "what people don't know can't hurt them".
 Balfour predicted that the affair would worsen Junior's relationship with George.
 The affair continued in secret until it was announced on 25 November 2024 that the affair would be revealed during the show's upcoming Christmas episodes.
 The affair was teased to be "spectacularly exposed" and the fallout was set to depict that "all hell will break loose among the Beale and Knight families".

 The affair was unveiled to a crowded The Queen Victoria pub in episode 7037 by Lauren Branning (Jacqueline Jossa), who did so as a way of getting revenge on Cindy for getting Lauren addicted to painkillers while pregnant, along with the fact that Cindy had slept with Junior as a substitute for George.
 The show confirmed in a Behind the Scenes video that the scene where the affair was revealed referenced both the "Sharongate" storyline, with the recording being played in a crowded pub.
 Following the affair reveal, Cindy was hit and knocked unconscious by an unseen figure with a shovel, with Junior being listed as an official suspect for his scorn against Cindy and being shunned by the family.
 The show later announced that the culprit for Cindy's attack would be revealed on the show's 40th anniversary.

-Exit
+Departure

 On 28 October 2025, it was announced Balfour had been let go from the role.
 A spokesperson later revealed Junior would exit later that same year.